TSAVideoGame/TSAVideoGame/README.md

 - - driver
 - - - Runs the code
 - - core
-- - - Windowing, inputs, stuff for game loop
+- - - Windowing, inputs, stuff for game loop, there's a seperate repo with just this (JirJin organization)
 - - gfx
 - - - Graphics
 - - resm